capi20/netflix-clone-frontend/README.md

 ## NetFlix Clone

 This is a clone project of Netflix.
 To render movies and shows, you have to paste you TMDB API key in request.js file.
-You can create your free TMBD account by below link
+You can create your free TMDB account by below link

 https://www.themoviedb.org/